top of page

 Looking down from the point where we crested, you can see the palms of Sheep Hole Oasis.

-Sheep Hole Oasis Mecca Hills
+Sheep Hole Oasis from the Grotto a ridge trail in Mecca Hills

 Mecca Hills ridge trail to grotto